Mark Jeffrey Delong Sells 1,000 Shares of Apellis Pharmaceuticals, Inc. (NASDAQ:APLS) Stock

-Apellis Pharmaceuticals, Inc. (NASDAQ:APLS) SVP Mark Jeffrey Delong sold 1,000 shares of the stock in a transaction on Thursday, July 15th.
-The shares were sold at an average price of $62.30, for a total value of $62,300.00.
-Following the completion of the sale, the senior vice president now owns 10,490 shares of the company’s stock, valued at $653,527.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+Apellis Pharmaceuticals, Inc. (NASDAQ:APLS) SVP Mark Jeffrey Delong sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, July 21st.
+The shares were sold at an average price of $65.00, for a total value of $65,000.00.
+Following the transaction, the senior vice president now owns 10,490 shares of the company’s stock, valued at approximately $681,850.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 Mark Jeffrey Delong also recently made the following trade(s):